infinum/eightshift-docs/website/forms/php/global-variables/geolocation.md

 ### ES_GEOLOCATION_COOKIE_NAME

 This variable will change geolocation cookie name.
-In general you should never change this value.
+In most cases you won't need to change this value.

 ```php
 define('ES_GEOLOCATION_COOKIE_NAME', '<esForms-country>');